seppevs/migrate-mongo/README.md

 Note: this requires both:
 - MongoDB 4.0 or higher
-- migrate-mongo 7.0.0 or higher
+- migrate-firestore-mongo 7.0.0 or higher

-migrate-mongo will call your migration `up` and `down` function with a second argument: `client`.
+migrate-firestore-mongo will call your migration `up` function with a second argument: `client`.
 This `client` argument is an [MongoClient](https://mongodb.github.io/node-mongodb-native/3.3/api/MongoClient.html) instance, it gives you access to the `startSession` function.

 Example: